datacarpentry/image-processing/_episodes/10-challenges.md

 provide solution code for either of the challenges, but your instructors should be able to give you some gentle hints if you need them.

-## Morphometrics: SEM nanoparticle connectedness
+## Morphometrics: Bacteria Colony Counting

 As mentioned in the workshop [introduction]({{ page.root }}/01-introduction), your morphometric challenge is to determine how many bacteria colonies are in